primer/react/contributor-docs/deprecating-components.md

 ## Deprecating the component

-Once the component is ready to be graduated from the drafts bundle to the main one, we first plan to see in which major release the component will go into deprecation and prepare for the code changes and the communications around it.
+When Primer maintainers are ready to deprecate a component, they will plan for an upcoming major release that will include the change.
+This includes preparing code changes and communications about the change.

 ### Code side of the deprecation